Nausea After Running? 5 Potential Causes + Solutions

 Although the stomach and gut will still receive minimal blood flow during exercise to support survival, as much blood as possible is shunted away from this area so that it can instead be diverted to where it is needed most—the working muscles, heart, and lungs.

-However, because the blood flow to the digestive organ is so minimal, your stomach and intestines do not have the resources they need to carry out normal digestive functions.
+However, because the blood flow to the digestive organ is minimal, your stomach and intestines do not have the necessary resources to perform normal digestive functions.

 For this reason, digestion essentially ceases during exercise, and any remaining food in your stomach or intestines will sit around in a holding pattern until your physical activity has stopped and circulation to the gut has resumed.

-As the food sits there, it can begin to ferment and create gas, and even just the sensation or weight of the food in your stomach, coupled with the mechanical jostling and shaking that occurs as you run, can leave you feeling like you are going to throw up.
+As the food sits there, it can begin to ferment and create gas, and even just the sensation or weight of the food in your stomach, coupled with the mechanical jostling and shaking that occurs as you run, can leave you with exercise-induced nausea.

-Additionally, the harder you push yourself, or the higher the intensity of the workout, the higher the oxygen demand from the muscles and heart.
+Additionally, the harder you push yourself or the higher-intensity workouts you do, the higher the oxygen demand from the muscles and heart.
 This means that even more blood must be shunted away from the digestive system.

-Then, when you stop running, you might be overcome with nausea and will, unfortunately, see the return of all of your race fueling at your feet when you throw up after running.
+Then, when you stop running, you might be overcome with nausea after exercise and, unfortunately, may see the return of all of your race fueling at your feet.

 A runner opening an energy gel.